dappforce/subsocial-docs/docs/faq/Overview.md

 The name of the token is **SUB**.

-## What is the total token supply (how many tokens)?
+## What is the total token supply?

-The total amount of tokens is 100m tokens.
+The total supply is 100m tokens.

-## Is Subsocial token an ERC20 token?
+## Is SUB an ERC20 token?

 **No**.
 Subsocial has its own native token built on the Substrate blockchain framework.
 Our token uses the same technology as DOT, KSM, KAR, and other tokens of Substrate-based chains.